- Why did you get angry? (Ans.)

 To begin, you ask a question about a challenge.

 Once you learn your motivation, you can proceed authentically towards achieving your goal.
-Once you ascertain another’s motivation you are well-equipped to decide to proceed.
+Once you ascertain another’s motivation, you will be well-equipped to decide to proceed.

-According Wikipedia research, Sakichi Toyoda, founder, Toyota Industries, Inc. developed the 5 Why system for work-place problem-solving.
-And It works perfectly for personal problems too.
+According to Wikipedia research, Sakichi Toyoda, founder of Toyota Industries, Inc., developed the 5 Why system for workplace problem-solving.
+It also works perfectly for personal problems.